Install the Firefox Add-On for the Office Connector

 Installing the Firefox Add-On

-The first time you try to edit an attached Office document in Firefox 56 or earlier you'll be prompted to install a WebDAV add-on for your browser.
+The first time you try to edit an attached Office document in Firefox you'll be prompted to install a WebDAV add-on for your browser.
 Without this add-on you can't edit Office documents from Firefox.

 - Choose Edit in Office or Edit Document next to the document you wish to edit.

 You'll see a prompt to download the add-on.

 Your browser will ask you to confirm that you want to allow the add-on.

 An installation dialog like the one below will appear.

 - Choose Install Now.

 Once the installation is complete you'll be prompted to restart Firefox.
 Make sure you've saved any open pages or other work in your browser before you restart.